Corporate Sector & Children’s Rights Benchmark Series

 10 – The company reports on how they address children’s rights for this issue.***

-The results in our benchmark are based only on publicly available data, systematically assessing corporate organisational response to impact on children’s rights.
-However we don’t evaluate actual compliance with policies, nor outcomes of policies and/or programmes.
-The individual results are shared with each company for feedback and possible corrections to ensure a fair assessment, prior to the launch of the results.
+The results in our benchmark are based only on publicly available data, and the systematic assessment of corporate organisational response to impact on children’s rights.
+However, we do not evaluate actual compliance with policies, or the outcomes of policies or programmes.
+Individual results are shared with each company to allow for feedback and possible corrections, ensuring a fair assessment prior to the launch of the benchmark.

-The set of indicators align clearly with the Children’s Rights and Business Principles**** and divides the indicators into the impact areas of Governance & Collaboration, Workplace, Marketplace and Community & Environment, which you can read more about further down on this page.
-The four impact areas do not only give a great overview of what companies are doing in each of these spheres of influence, it also gives companies an opportunity to identify areas for improvement in relation to their operations.
+The indicators align clearly with the Children’s Rights and Business Principles[3] and are divided into the impact areas of Governance & Collaboration, Workplace, Marketplace, and Community & Environment.
+This approach not only offers an overview of what companies are doing in each of these spheres of influence, but also gives companies an opportunity to identify areas for improvement in relation to their operations.

-**Since the 2021 study the number of indicators decreased from 27 to 25
+[1] Since the 2021 study, the number of indicators has decreased from 27 to 25.

-***The original methodology used until 2017 used 7 indicators with a binary answer option of yes (score 1) or no (score 0) and a total possible score of 9 (two of the questions were weighted and had a possible score of 2)
+[2] The original methodology applied until 2017 used 7 indicators with a binary answer option of yes (score 1) or no (score 0), and a total possible score of 9 (two of the questions were weighted and offered a possible score of 2).

 **** A comprehensive framework for understanding and addressing the impact of business on the rights and well-being of children developed by UN Global Compact, UNICEF and Save the Children.